-The district is composed of a main street, Insadong-gil, which connects many alleys with Hanok (traditional Korean houses), where many galleries , restaurants, cafes and traditional tea rooms are located.
+The district is composed of a main street, Insadong-gil, which connects many alleys with Hanok (traditional Korean houses), where many galleries, restaurants, cafes, and traditional tea rooms are located.

-5. Visit the cute area of Ikseon-dong
+5. Visit the cutest area in Seoul: Ikseon-dong

 6. Party in Itaewon

-It is well known, Koreans like to drink and like to drink a lot !
+It is well known, Koreans like to drink and like to drink a lot!
 Korea is the country where people drink the most in Asia.

 In Seoul and especially Itaewon, you can enjoy the ultimate nightlife experience and dance until sunrise as most bars stay open till late.